gaeaplus/gaeaplus/README.md

 Getting started
 ---------------
 Just type "ant run" and play with the example application!
+Note that this is just a means to demonstrate the rendering capabilities with a very basic user interface.

 Known bugs
 ---------------
 1. Height map files in cache sometimes get corrupted and thus automatically deleted.
+2. WFS polylines are transparent and/or black on some GPU/driver combinations, e.g. Intel GMA 4500MHD.
-2. Z-buffer fighting appears on some GPU/driver combinations.
+3. Shader compilation errors on some GPU/driver combinations.

 Reaching us
 -----------
 Furhter information can be found at the [project's home page](http://gaeaplus.eu) or at info@gaeaplus.eu.